michaengeser/pep_WP4_beh-fMRI/README.md

 # Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes

-This repository contains the code and data for the behavioral component of the paper:
+This repository contains the code and data of the paper:

 ### Engeser & Kaiser (2025).
 Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.